dragon6810/dragon6810.github.io/README.md

 Some commands can inclued dataTags.
 DataTags are special NBT tags to add to some commands.
 A useful one about armor stands is at [digminecraft](https://www.digminecraft.com/data_tags/armor_stand.php).
 When you get there you can click on the tab the upper-left corner that says dataTags to cover the rest of dataTags.

 ## Summon
-summon summons an entity (an entity is anything that moves in the game, even an arrow or eye of ender).
+Summon summons an entity (an entity is anything that moves in the game, even an arrow or eye of ender).
 We type in /summon into the chat, and here's what we get:

 ```
 /summon <EntityName> [X] [Y] [Z] [dataTag]